 Russell Kehl, Secretary-Treasurer, has been a member of the CHS Board of Directors since 2017.
 Since 2019, Mr. Kehl has served as secretary-treasurer of the Executive Committee of the Board.
-He also serves as a member of the Capital and Governance Committees.
+He is vice chair of the Governance Committee and a member of the Capital Committee.
 He previously was a director of CHS SunBasin Growers and vice chair of the Columbia Basin Seed Association.
 Mr. Kehl's primary occupation has been farming for more than five years.
 He and his wife operate a farm near Quincy, Washington, that produces crops, primarily potatoes and dry beans, and includes a cow-calf herd.
 His family also owns a dry bean processing facility, runs a custom farming business and owns and operates a trucking and logistics company.